NatalioF22/DataStructures-and-Algorithms/Stacks/README.md

 # Stacks

-This folder contains implementations and explanations of Stacks.
+This folder contains implementations and explanations of the Stacks data structures.